aeghost/Not-AFK/README.md

 ### Stop

-To stop go into your taskbar, then find the AHK script icon, right click then use `Exit` or `Suspend`.
+To stop, go into your taskbar, then find the script icon, right click then use `Exit` or `Suspend`.

 ![exit.png](https://github.com/aeghost/Not-AFK/blob/main/imgs/exit.jpg?raw=true)